TogaTech/helpful.js/README.md

 ## Node.js File Import
 For node.js file import, place the `./helpful.js` or `./helpful.min.js` file in your project directory.

-Make sure to run the test cases to ensure that helpful-js works properly (you will need to add the `./test` folder to the project directory):
+Make sure to run the test cases to ensure that helpful.js works properly (you will need to add the `./test` folder to the project directory):
 ```bash
 npm install mocha --save-dev
 mocha